Check whether a plugin is available for your e-commerce platform in this overview: Integrate Trusted Shops into your shop

 The basis for the DIV element is the following code:

 <div id="trustedShopsCheckout" style="display: none;">

-Optional, but required if you have the trustmark.
-This parameter transfers the total amount of the order.
-As can be seen in the example 4005.95, the decimal separator is a period and the amount is stated to two decimal places.|
+|<span id="tsCheckoutOrderAmount">4005.95</span>||Transfer of the order value||As can be seen in the example 4005.95, the decimal separator is a period and the amount is stated to two decimal places.|

 <span id="tsCheckoutBuyerEmail"><?php echo $customer_email; ?><span>